Tobshub/tobsblog-v2/src/content/blog/canny-edge-detection.md

 <blockquote>

-- if the rounded gradient angle is 0° (i.e. the edge is in the north–south direction) the point will be considered to be on the edge if its gradient magnitude is greater than the magnitudes at pixels in the east and west directions,
+- if the rounded gradient angle is 0° (i.e. the edge is in the north-south direction) the point will be considered to be on the edge if its gradient magnitude is greater than the magnitudes at pixels in the east and west directions,

-- if the rounded gradient angle is 90° (i.e. the edge is in the east–west direction) the point will be considered to be on the edge if its gradient magnitude is greater than the magnitudes at pixels in the north and south directions,
+- if the rounded gradient angle is 90° (i.e. the edge is in the east-west direction) the point will be considered to be on the edge if its gradient magnitude is greater than the magnitudes at pixels in the north and south directions,

-- if the rounded gradient angle is 135° (i.e. the edge is in the northeast–southwest direction) the point will be considered to be on the edge if its gradient magnitude is greater than the magnitudes at pixels in the north-west and south-east directions,
+- if the rounded gradient angle is 135° (i.e. the edge is in the northeast-southwest direction) the point will be considered to be on the edge if its gradient magnitude is greater than the magnitudes at pixels in the north-west and south-east directions,

-- if the rounded gradient angle is 45° (i.e. the edge is in the northwest–southeast direction) the point will be considered to be on the edge if its gradient magnitude is greater than the magnitudes at pixels in the north-east and south-west directions.
+- if the rounded gradient angle is 45° (i.e. the edge is in the northwest-southeast direction) the point will be considered to be on the edge if its gradient magnitude is greater than the magnitudes at pixels in the north-east and south-west directions.
 </blockquote>

 With the above information, the implementation becomes simple: